IMG_0826.JPG

 Sharing traditions

 We place high value on diversity and inclusiveness, indigenous values of sustainability and care for all living beings is woven into our days.
+All families are welcome at Apple Blossom.
 Situated between Red Lake, White Earth, and Leech Lake Reservations, we believe Ojibwe language and culture are central to our work.
 It is our intent that each child will feel deeply connected to their own culture and traditions, and that all children will gain an understanding of and respect for Native American Culture that is an inherent part of our land and history.
 Our curriculum is nature based and follows the seasons.
 We are grateful to the Indigenous Environmental Network (IEN) for sharing their garden space with us for learning opportunities.

 Our Learning Model encompasses all aspects of Wellness: